steveklabnik/steveklabnik.com/src/pages/writing/using-cratesio-with-buck.md

 This should get you going with building more advanced projects in Rust using buck2.
 In the next post, we'll talk about fixups, which you'll need for dependencies that are more complex than `semver`.

+By the way, if you're interested in this stuff, I've [made a Discord for buck fans](https://discord.gg/SpH3Q9w2).
+Come hang out, chat about stuff, ask questions, it's gonna be a good time.